small-tech/comet/README.md

 #### Install

-Configures and runs the build, installing settings-related features and also refreshing the icon cache.
+Configures and runs the build, installs settings-related features and translations and refreshes the icon cache.

 Run this after you clone this repository to get a working build.